To be an angel, you don’t need magical realism, celestial powers, or an otherworldly aura.

 Thomas Stevenson, a noted virgin and co-founder of a BYU conservative group, told The Salt Lake Tribune, “This shouldn’t be at a public park.”

 Who died and made you queen, Tommy gurl?

-The incel continued by calling LGBTQ+ individuals a “social contagion with gender dysphoria.”
+The incel continued by stating LGBTQ+ individuals have “an element of social contagion with gender dysphoria.”

 Ooh, those are some big words for such a small boy.